 When my funding ran out after my fifth year with me having completed very little of my dissertation, my hand was, for a period of time, forced.
 I fell back on what I knew best.
 The activities that had sometimes been referred to as distractions by various stakeholders in the University made it easier for me to transition to part-time work, for me to begin thinking about balancing adjunct teaching with the research necessary to complete my degree.
-In the first few years, I cobbled together part-time hours working for a non-profit devoted to extending education access, teaching at various institutions, and gaining valuable experience and funding through employment and administrative fellowships at the University.
+In the first few years, I cobbled together part-time hours working for a non-profit devoted to extending education access, taught at various institutions, and gained valuable experience and funding through employment and administrative fellowships at the University.

 During this period, I gained a real-world understanding of how to better join my interests in social justice, especially universal access to education, to my professional dreams.
 I learned how to better manage my time, how to juggle multiple projects, how to levy my talents, and how to work within structures and to engage courageously to transform them.
 But, despite all of this, not much writing was getting done.
 These years presented me with another division.
 On one hand, I felt like I was living out my most deeply held values, but on the other, I felt like I had given up on my most deeply held aspiration.